-Screen Time and Mental Health: What the Science Actually Says
+Social Media and Mental Health: What the Science Actually Says (2026)

 This article cuts through the noise and tells you what the science actually says — particularly about nighttime use.

-The scientific literature on screen time and mental health is genuinely mixed — but some findings are consistently replicated across studies, populations, and methodologies:
+The scientific literature on social media and mental health is genuinely mixed — but some findings are consistently replicated across studies, populations, and methodologies:

 Well-established findings: